-Firearms (guns) & Ammunition are illegal to bring to Mexico
+Firearms (guns) & Ammunition are illegal to bring to Mexico.
+Extended jail time and heavy fines are almost guaranteed.

 The Mexican Government allows licensed sport hunting in season, as regulated by